Chronic Pain Anxiety Symptoms

 - Your muscles are constantly stiff and sore.

-- Your joints are always sore, achy, tender, stiff.
+- Your joints are always painful, achy, tender, or stiff.

 - You have a persistent achy feeling in your bones.